On generalization bounds for deep networks based on loss surface implicit regularization: Introduction

 For non-convex optimization, bounds for the generalization error for SGD and its variations have been derived in \cite{raginsky2017non,mandt2016variational,jastrzkebski2017three,he2019control,kleinberg2018alternative,cheng2020stochastic}. \cite{raginsky2017non,cheng2020stochastic} investigate the invariant distribution of stochastic differential equations.
 A particularly convenient approach is to employ Langevin dynamics in continuous time, in order to investigate global parameter search and to bound the generalization error \cite{raginsky2017non, mou2018generalization, tzen2018local}.
 Although the analysis using invariant distributions is useful, it remains unclear whether those invariant distributions exist in general deep neural networks, since their existence requires specific assumptions.
 Another direction is to study the local behaviour of SGD around local minima associated with loss shape \cite{jastrzkebski2017three,he2019control,kleinberg2018alternative,liu2020loss}.
 A limitation of this method is that only local properties can be investigated.

 Another line of research is to study the generalization analysis of neural networks and related models in the overparametrized regime.
 When the number of parameters in the models is excessively large, there are multiple techniques to precisely measure generalization errors.
-To name a few, the spectrum-based analysis \cite{ belkin2019reconciling,mei2019generalization,liang2020just, montanari2019generalization,ba2019generalization,dobriban2018high, bartlett2020benign, tsigler2020benign}, and the utilization of loss functions whose shapes are almost convex or approaches zero due to the excess parameters \cite{allen2019learning,allen2019convergence,jacot2018neural}.
+To name a few, the spectrum-based analysis \cite{ belkin2019reconciling,mei2019generalization,liang2020just, montanari2019generalization,ba2019generalization,dobriban2018high, bartlett2020benign, tsigler2020benign}, and the use of loss functions whose shapes are almost convex or approaches zero due to a large number of network parameters \cite{allen2019learning,allen2019convergence,jacot2018neural}.
 A disadvantage of this approach is that until now it can only deal with linear or two-layer neural network models.

 In contrast to earlier work, our approach aims to shed some light on the implicit regularization of Gaussian SGD induced by the loss surface and the geometry of its local minima.
 This source of implicit regularization arises from the structure of the deep networks and is not due to overparametrization of the model.
 Moreover, we consider the global behavior of SGD and allow the initial value of the algorithm to be far from the learned parameters.